-You will not be able to take anything by mouth for three days to allow the join to heal.
-Your nutritional needs will be monitored by the team.
+You will not be able to take anything by mouth for approximately three days to allow the join to heal and your nutritional needs will be monitored by the team.

-Depending on your general condition you may have a specialised x-ray which involves a small drink to see if the join between the gullet and stomach has healed.
+Depending on your general condition you may have a specialised x- ray which involves a small drink to see if the join between the oesophagus and stomach/small bowel has healed.

 You will begin by drinking small amounts of fluid.
 Each day the amount of fluid will be increased.
-Then you will be allowed to eat little and often.
+Then you will be able to eat little and often.
+Once on fluids you will be given medication to help prevent constipation.

-You will be able to eat anything, but meals will be smaller and more frequent, because part of your stomach has been removed.
-It is important to have the food first and drink later because fluid fills you up and you need the nourishment from the food.
+You will be able to eat anything, but meals will be smaller because your stomach or part of it has been removed.
+It is important to have the food first and drink later because fluids will fill you up and you need the nourishment from the food.
 You will be given advice and reviewed by the dietitian.